Harsha072/ApplicationTracker/README.md

 ## Home Page with College Application details and  toolbar search functionality
 ## Checklist for each college Application
 ## User profile page
-## CRUD Operations for College Application, checklist and user profile
+### CRUD Operations for College Application, checklist and user profile
+### Custom Database and Firebase storage